 Example 2: Bobby wants to live at Masala, he receives $12,000 in Stafford student loans and a $4,000 Pell grant this year.
 He also works for the CU Rec Center part time, earning $100 per week for 50 weeks out of the year.
 Bobby’s employer has emailed the BHC ED a form that documents his earned income of $5,000 per year.
 He wants to live at the Masala Co-op in a room that rents for $550 a month, plus $60 in utilities.
 Masala’s house food assessment is $160 per month.
 His financial obligation will thus be $550 + $60 + $160 = $770 per month, or $9240 per year.
 Bobby will not income qualify, because his documented earned income of $5,000 per year is less than his annual financial obligation to Masala of $9,240.

-In addition, as a STUDENT Bobby will only qualify if he can meet one of the following 3 conditions: 1.
-He is older than 24 years of age or 2. he works more than 30 hours per week or 3. he has dependents.
+In addition, as a STUDENT Bobby will only qualify if he can meet one of the following conditions: 1.
+He is older than 24 years of age or 2. he has a documented disability or 3. he has dependents or 4) He is a veteran.